Section outline

 The Candidate List mentioned under (a), the CLP Annex VI – harmonised classifications mentioned under (b) and the list of substances subject to POPs Regulation mentioned under (c) can also be found on ECHA CHEM.

-Overview of the Digital Product Passport
+B. Overview of the Digital Product Passport

 A new measure featured in the ESPR is the implementation of a Digital Product Passport (DPP).
 The DPP aims to electronically register, process and share information amongst the supply chain actors, authorities and consumers.
 It is defined by the European Commission as a structured collection of product related data with pre-defined scope and agreed data ownership and access rights conveyed through a unique identifier, and that is accessible via electronic means through a data carrier.